-(Mark One)

-EXCHANGE ACT OF 1934 For the fiscal year ended D OR December 31, 2016 / / TRANSITION REPORT PURSUANT TO SECTION EXCHANGE ACT OF 1934 13 or 15(d) OF THE SECURITIES For the transition period from to Commission File Number er 001-13323 DARLING INGRED (Exact name of registrant as spe Delaware (State or other jurisdiction of incorporation or organization) 36-2495346 (I.R.S.
-Employer Identification Number) 251 O'Connor Ridge Blvd., Suite 300 Irving, Texas (Address of principal executive offices) 75038 (Zip Code) Registrant's telephone number, including g area code: (972) 717-0300 Securities registered pursuant to S Section 12(b) of the Act: Title of Each Class Common Stock \$0.01 par value per share Name of Exchange on Which Registered New York Stock Exchange ("NYSE") Securities registered pursuant to S Section 12(g) of the Act: None Indicate by check mark if the Registrant is a well-known season.
-Yes X No soned issuer, as defined in Rule 405 of the Securities Act.
-Indicate by check mark if the Registrant is not required to file Act.
-Yes $$ No $X$ reports pursuant to Section 13 or Section 15(d) of the Indicate by check mark whether the Registrant (1) has filed at Securities Exchange Act of 1934 during the preceding 12 months (or file such reports), and (2) has been subject to such filing requirements for such shorter period that the Registrant was required to Indicate by check mark whether the Registrant has submitted every Interactive Data File required to be submitted and posted pursu chapter) during the preceding 12 months (or for such shorter period the files).
-Yes X No X ant to Rule 405 of Regulation S-T (§232.405 of this Indicate by check mark if disclosure of delinquent filers pursu and will not be contained, to the best of the Registrant's knowledge, by reference in Part III of this Form 10-K or any amendment to this Form 10-K. X arge accelerated filer X A ccelerated filer Non-accelerated filer Smaller reporting company (Do not check if a smaller reporting company)
+(Mark One) /X/ ANNUAL REPORT PURSUANT TO SECTION 13 or 15(EXCHANGE ACT OF 1934 (d) OF THE SECURITIES For the fiscal year ended Decen nber 30, 2017 / / TRANSITION REPORT PURSUANT TO SECTION 13 or EXCHANGE ACT OF 1934 r 15(d) OF THE SECURITIES For the transition period from to Commission File Number 00 01-13323 DARLING INGREDIE (Exact name of registrant as specified) Delaware (State or other jurisdiction of incorporation or organization) 36-2495346 (I.R.S.
+Employer Identification Number) 251 O'Connor Ridge Blvd., Suite 300 Irving, Texas (Address of principal executive offices) 75038 (Zip Code) Registrant's telephone number, including area a code: (972) 717-0300 Securities registered pursuant to Section on 12(b) of the Act: Title of Each Class Common Stock \$0.01 par value per share Name of Exchange on Which Registered New York Stock Exchange ("NYSE") Securities registered pursuant to Section on 12(g) of the Act: None Indicate by check mark if the Registrant is a well-known seasoned Yes X No d issuer, as defined in Rule 405 of the Securities Act.
+Indicate by check mark if the Registrant is not required to file report Act.
+Yes $\underline{\hspace{1cm}}$ No $\underline{\hspace{1cm}}$ orts pursuant to Section 13 or Section 15(d) of the Indicate by check mark whether the Registrant (1) has filed all rep Securities Exchange Act of 1934 during the preceding 12 months (or for so file such reports), and (2) has been subject to such filing requirements for uch shorter period that the Registrant was required to Indicate by check mark whether the Registrant has submitted elect every Interactive Data File required to be submitted and posted pursuant to chapter) during the preceding 12 months (or for such shorter period that the files).
+Yes X No No o Rule 405 of Regulation S-T (§232.405 of this Indicate by check mark if disclosure of delinquent filers pursuant t and will not be contained, to the best of the Registrant's knowledge, in de by reference in Part III of this Form 10-K or any amendment to this Form efinitive proxy or information statements incorporated smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer,"